Boxing In The Blood

 After that last fight in New Brunswick I felt a bit lost.
 I had a good day job so I was doing okay but I was looking for the next chapter, so to speak.
 So then I get a call from a guy I knew who was managing an MMA fighter and he wanted me to give him some one-on-one boxing lessons.
 He paid me well and so I started training some other guys and one thing led to another.
 I did some work with Hennessy and actually ended up working a bit with Tyson Fury when he fought in Quebec City in 2010.
 That’s when I met Emanuel Steward who told me back then that Fury would someday be heavyweight champion of the world.
 He said, “I guarantee it.”
 Told me that in 2010.

-So then a friend of mine in Montreal approached me because his son was starting to box and he wondered if I could help him out.
-And that young fighter was Shakeel Phinn.
+So then a friend of mine in Montreal approached me because his son was starting to box and he wondered if I could help him out with a young guy named Shakeel Phinn.
 So I trained him as an amateur and then he turned pro in 2015 and since then you could say training has become my passion.
-I’ve got my own gym now, Donnybrook, and Shak is making tremendous progress and I’m building up a small stable of fighters.
+I’ve got my own gym now, Donnybrook, and I’m building up a small stable of fighters, including Jessica Camara who upset Heather Hardy and is fighting for a world title on August 20th.
 Different pros have visited and trained at the gym including Francy Ntetu, Christian M’Billi, Steven Butler, even Tyson Fury.

 So it’s the same with me.
 People don’t realize how complex this sport is.
 You never stop seeing new things, learning new things.
-I had my first fight when I was 11-years-old, and over 30 years later, I know, even now, I still have a lot to learn.
+I had my first fight when I was 11-years-old, and over thirty years later, even now, I’m still learning new things.
 I’ve worked with some great trainers: Eric Brown, Howard Grant, Freddie, Emanuel Steward, Marc Ramsay.
 And I want to carry on the tradition, bring everything I know and more to my fighters and help them be successful.
 That’s the next chapter for me.

 But I have to say, I could never have predicted that this is where boxing would take me.
 When I started in New Brunswick or when I went to Arizona, I never thought the fight game would be my life.
-Never in my wildest dreams did I think I would have 40 pro fights, that boxing would take me all over the world, that I would end up owning my own gym and being a trainer.
+Never in my wildest dreams did I think I would have forty pro fights, that boxing would take me all over the world, that I would end up owning my own gym and being a trainer.
 Being around fighters and everything that comes with it: managing, training, working corners, promoting fight shows in Nova Scotia and New Brunswick, this is my life.
-Like I say, it’s in the blood.
-And the truth is, I’m just getting started. — Michael Carbert
+Like I say, it’s in the blood. — Michael Carbert